 Small Victories in the Customer Journey

 Success after a customer sees a pay-per-click advertisement would be the customer clicking on the ad.
 And success after a browsing session would be adding products to the virtual shopping cart.
 This tactic allows CX designers to predetermine the little steps that ultimately get the customer to the purchase no matter where the customer left off in the customer journey.
-That way, he or she can easily pick up the next step later (even on a different device).
+That way, the customer can easily pick up the next step later (even on a different device).

 3. Plan for multi-tasking customers.

-In today’s world of busyness and frequent interruptions, completing a task in one sitting is rare.
-So, why are customer journeys mapped as if customer focus is centered only on the interaction at hand?
+In today’s world of business and frequent interruptions, completing a task in one sitting is rare.
+So, why are customer journeys continuing to be mapped as if customer focus is centered only on the interaction at hand?

 Optimize the Customer Journey

-Customers have a range of channels where they can complete an interaction.
+Customers have a range of channels where they can complete an interaction, which is why it is crucial to provide an omnichannel experience for your patrons.
 In fact, the more devices a person owns, the more he or she tends to juggle them to complete a task.
 Neglecting this reality can have major impacts on the effectiveness of the customer journey mapping process.
 Everything from cart abandonment to brand engagement could be critically impacted.

 Customer experience designers should include triggers to help identify when a customer is multitasking during an interaction.
 For example, this could be a time threshold in the chat channel.
 That means a certain length of time has passed since the customer’s last message that indicates a shift in his engagement.